-The improved and revised version of internet protocol IPv6 contains many essential features compared to IPv4.
+The improved and revised version of the internet protocol IPv6 contains many essential features compared to IPv4.
 The primary ones are

 - Improved header: the IPv6 header has been simplified.
 All the unnecessary information has been moved to the bottom of the header.
-Even though the IPv6 address is four times longer than IPv4 address, the IPv6 header is only double in size as the IPv4.
+Even though the IPv6 address is four times longer than the IPv4 address, the IPv6 header is only double in size as the IPv4.

-- Faster forwarding/routing: as all the essential information is on the top.
+- Faster forwarding/routing: all the essential information is on the top.
 That allows the routers to perform quick routing decisions.

-- Improved mobility: the IPv6 users can use their mobile devices at different geographic locations without changing their IP addresses.
+- Improved mobility: IPv6 users can use their mobile devices at different geographic locations without changing their IP addresses.

 - Internet Protocol Security: in IPv4, it's optional, but in IPv6, it's mandatory.

-Who gives public IP address?
+Who gives public IP addresses?

 - Managing and maintaining the information of IP addresses.

 - ASNs allocation

 - Control of Internet Protocol-related symbols and Internet numbers.